Repository CRD #

 EOF

-There is another optional layer of security where PipelineRun can have an annotation to explicitly target a specific namespace.
-It would still need to have a Repository CRD created in that namespace to be able to be matched.
+An additional layer of security can be added by using a PipelineRun annotation to explicitly target a specific namespace.
+However, a Repository CRD must still be created in that namespace for it to be matched.

 pipelinesascode.tekton.dev/target-namespace: "mynamespace"

-and Pipelines as Code will only match the repository in the mynamespace Namespace rather than trying to match it from all available repository on cluster.
+Pipelines-as-Code will then only match the repository in the mynamespace namespace instead of trying to match it from all available repositories on the cluster.

 Concurrency #